The simple version

 How long is the Bali tourist levy valid?

 Love Bali says the levy is paid once while traveling in Bali, before leaving Indonesian territory.
 It is not a per-day tax.
-If you leave and re-enter Bali, transit, cruise or use a non-standard route, check the official FAQ close to travel.
+Domestic island hopping inside Indonesia is different from leaving Indonesia internationally and returning to Bali.
+If you leave Indonesia and come back, check Love Bali again before relying on an old voucher.

 What if the Bali tourist levy payment fails?